ParsaBazrpash/Quiz_App/README.md

-# Quiz_App
+# Quiz-Website
-This would be my first website that I create to just practice my skills.
-This website include a question page that has some basic questions that you can read them and take the quiz and see your grade.
+This would be the first website that I create to practice my skills.
+This website includes a question page with some basic questions you can read ,and take the quiz, and see your grade at the end of that.